frisbm/dbspelunker/example/EXAMPLE_OUTPUT.md

 ###### Trigger: organization_update_timestamp

-> **AI Analysis:** This trigger automatically updates the `updated_at` timestamp to the current time whenever an organization's record is modified.
-This ensures an accurate and reliable audit trail, showing precisely when any information about a healthcare organization was last changed.
+> **AI Analysis:** This trigger automatically updates the `updated_at` field to the current time whenever an organization's record is modified.
+This ensures the system maintains an accurate audit trail of when an organization's data was last changed, which is critical for tracking data currency and history.

-Business Rule: When an organization's data is updated, the "last modified" timestamp must be automatically recorded.
+Business Rule: The trigger enforces the business rule that the "last modified" timestamp must be updated automatically upon any change to an organization's record.

-Implications: This trigger is crucial for data integrity and auditing, as it provides a non-bypassable mechanism for tracking data changes.
-The performance impact is minimal and is a standard practice for maintaining data currency information.
+Implications: This trigger is crucial for data consistency and auditing, as it guarantees a reliable timestamp for the last modification without relying on application logic.
+The performance impact is minimal, as updating a timestamp is a very fast operation.

 **Definition:**
 ```sql